 Irwin, J.R. & Brancazio, L. (2008).
 Correlations among three audiovisual speech tasks.
 Poster presented at the 156th meeting of the Acoustical Society of America, Paris, July 4, 2008.

 Every semester, students can register for Psy 197 (Research Internship) for up to three credits.
 Psych 197 is a great opportunity to gain first-hand experience in how cognitive psychology research is conducted.
 Students enrolled in Psych 197 are responsible for running participants in experiments, and get involved in various aspects of the research process, such as organizing data and files, scheduling and cataloging participants, and helping with data analysis.

 If you are interested in enrolling in Psych 197, please email me during the registration period or during the add/drop period.

 Independent Study/ Undergraduate Honors Thesis / Master's Thesis:

-If you have an idea for an experiment that you would like to conduct that involves language (or related topics in cogntive psychology), please come see me so we can discuss how to set up an independent study project.
+If you have an idea for an experiment that you would like to conduct that involves language (or related topics in cognitive psychology), please come see me so we can discuss how to set up an independent study project.

 Off-Campus Research Internships and Other Research Opportunities:

 Haskins Laboratories has many ongoing projects involving several aspects of speech perception, speech production, and reading, including skilled reading, reading acquisition, and reading disability.
 Some projects involve research using brain-imaging techniques such as fMRI.
 There are sometimes opportunities for psychology majors to do an internship working with research teams at Haskins, by registering for Psych 463 (Field Practicum in Psychological Research).
-There are also occasionally paid research assistant positions (part-time and full-time) there.